GitOps with Argo CD¶

 s3:

-bucket: opendepot-modules
+bucket: my-org-opendepot-modules

 region: us-west-2